taylahlucas/completionist/README.md

 - Create a .json file with data for game, ensuring "sections" represents the correct value for "quests", "collectables", "locations", "miscellaneous".
 - Check for duplicate ids.
 - Translate to different languages on https://translate.i18next.com.
+- Ensure all sections 'quests, collectables, locations, miscellaneous' are converted to english.
+- Ensure there are no duplicate ids but running /backend/scripts/update_duplicate_ids.
 - Create gameSettingsConfig in initialUserData.js.
 - Update user.js model with new game in data and subscription.data.
 - Add image to styles/images/games/.